Fertility tourism: Denmark

 Denmark has a well-developed system of sperm export.
 This success mainly comes from the reputation of Danish sperm donors for being of high quality and, in contrast with the law in the other Nordic countries, gives donors the choice of being either anonymous or non-anonymous to the receiving couple.
 The maximum amount of families that may use the sperm of one donor is capped at 12.

 Nordic sperm donors tend to be tall, with rarer features like blond hair or different color eyes and a light complexion, and highly educated and have altruistic motives for their donations, partly due to the relatively low monetary compensation in Nordic countries.
 More than 50 countries worldwide are importers of Danish sperm, including Paraguay, Canada, Kenya, and Hong Kong.

 United States

 US sperm is equally sought out for.
 Denmark and the United States both claim that they have the largest sperm bank supply.
 Specifically, the California Cryobank believes it is the largest sperm bank in the world.
-The donations from this sperm bank has reached over 100 countries and accounts for over 75,000 births globally.
+The donations from this sperm bank have reached over 100 countries and accounts for over 75,000 births globally.
 There is no limit as to how many families may use the donation of one sperm donor.